What Is The Difference Between Bruschette And Crostini?

 - Pre-heat the oven to 210°C.

 - For bruschette, cut slices of about 1 cm/½” thickness, vertically (makes them smaller and easier to manage), cut a fat garlic clove in half and rub each slice.
+Or, you can very effectively use part baked baguettes which enables you to slice thinner and neater.
 For crostini, cut slightly thinner slices, don’t bother with the garlic.

-- paint with olive oil (for a whole ficelle you’ll need about ½ cup/120ml – another advantage of using cup measures is that you can just use the cup you’ve measured into – then use a pastry brush).
+- Paint with olive oil (for a whole ficelle (a sort of thin baguette, ideal for crostini) you’ll need about ½ cup/120ml – an advantage of using cup measures is that you can just use the cup you’ve measured into – then use a pastry brush, less washing up).

-- place on a baking tray and roast for five minutes or so – keep a hawk eye on them, especially if you have an Aga, slightly stale bread will roast better but only takes a trice.
+- Place on a baking tray and roast for five minutes or so – keep a hawk eye on them, especially if you have an Aga, slightly stale bread will roast better but only takes a trice.
+Part-baked slices will take a bit longer.
 Once just turning gold, turn, and cook for another couple of minutes or so, again watching beady-eyed.

-- leave to cool (you can make a couple of hours ahead – store in a tuppa) and then anoint with whatever you need to use up – see below for some inspiration.
+- Leave to cool (you can make a couple of hours ahead – store in a tuppa for a week or so, or they will freeze for a month or so) and then anoint with whatever you need to use up – see below for some inspiration.

 Good toppings for crostini and bruschette are: